In Sweden, we wholeheartedly support the brave people of Ukraine, its soldiers and veterans.

 The comments were made at the Potocki Palace in Lviv, western Ukraine, ahead of a meeting with Zelenskyy.
 The king said he was deeply impressed by the president, whom he called a “great leader” of a country that is “very important” to Europe.

 The King is traveling with Foreign Minister Maria Malmer Stenergard (M).
-He first met Zelenskyy at a memorial ceremony, laying a wreath at a military cemetery in cloudy Lviv.
+He first met Zelenskyy at a memorial service, laying a wreath at a military cemetery in cloudy Lviv.

 “Special” support

 The meeting with Zelenskyy is not the King's first.
-The King met, among other things, the Ukrainian president when he visited Sweden in 2024 and during the UN's 80th anniversary celebration in New York last autumn.
-At the UN, the King said that the meeting with Zelenskyy was intended to demonstrate his "tireless support" for the Ukrainian people and their president.
+The King met Zelenskyy when the president visited Sweden in 2024 and at the UN's 80th anniversary in New York last fall.
+At the UN, the King emphasized his "tireless support" for the Ukrainian people and their president, Zelenskyy.

 Gives hope